vatlab/sos/doc/sos_format_v1.md

 The conversion also works for list of filenames so `cat ${input!q}` would be translated to `cat A\ B.txt C\D.txt` or `cat 'A B.txt' 'C D.txt'` if `input=['A B.txt', 'C D.txt']`, which is easier than quoting filenames manually.

-#### String representation of non-SoS supported types
+#### String representation of complex types

-Expressions that do not return the aforementioned SoS supported types can also be used in string interpolation but their string representation can be more complicated.
+Expressions that do not return simple types such as integer and string can also be used in string interpolation but their string representation can be more complicated.
 Basically,

 * For objects with an iterator interface (e.g. Python `set`, `tuple`), SoS join the string representation of each item by a space.
 * For all other non-iterable objects (e.g. True, False, None, numeric numbers), their string representation will be returned (`repr(obj)`).